1910598john/reservation_system/README.md

 [1]: assets/home.png

-#### Installation:
+#### Set up database:
 In the db folder, run all the python files except 'connection.py'.
 After running all those files, \
-you will be needing a little mysql configuration.
-To do that..

-- Go to table named 'user' and insert an admin values to get access in the settings function.
+go to table named 'user' and insert an admin values to get access in the settings function and \
-- Finally to 'log' table, insert false value to complete the configuration.
+finally to 'log' table, insert false value to complete the configuration.